 The fortified church

 Hunawihr is famous in Alsace because of its fortified church, perched on a hillside on the edge of the village.
-The fortified church of St. James (the Greater) and the old cemetery are surrounded by a 13th century wall which has only one entrance.
-The ramparts are still flanked by the six original semicircular bastions with ports through where guns could be fired.
+The fortified church of St. James (the Greater) and the old cemetery are surrounded by a 13th-century wall with only one entrance.

 Listed as a historic monument in 1929, the existing church was built on the foundations of a primitive church from the 10th century.

-The square belltower of the church is as strong as a keep and dates back to the 15th century.
-The hands of the church clock are decorated with vine leaves, illustrating the importance of the vineyards to the economy of the village.
+The square bell tower of the church is as strong as a keep and dates back to the 15th century.
+The hands of the church clock are decorated with vine leaves, illustrating the vineyards’ importance to the village’s economy.